DiamondLightSource/rootfs/docs/rootfs.rst

 A number of directories and other make symbols must be specified for the rootfs builder to operate.
-As noted above, these can be overridden or updated in a `CONFIG` file (read from `$(ROOTFS_TOP)/CONFIG` or specified on the command line).
+As noted above, these can be overridden or updated in a `CONFIG.local` file (read from `$(ROOTFS_TOP)/CONFIG.local` or specified on the command line).
 The list below documents some symbols that can be specified in this file and their default values.

 `ROOTFS_ROOT = /scratch/tmp/rootfs`